If you prefer takeout to cooking your own meals, there are credit cards that can help ensure you earn plenty of points or cash back.

 - Lower rewards value for merchandise

 Who should skip: If that high annual fee seems impractical now, you should skip this card.
-This card will also be difficult to justify for cardholders who travel once every few years.
+This choice would also be difficult to justify for cardholders who travel once every few years.

 The Platinum Card from American Express: Best for Uber Eats

-Why we picked it: Known for its many statement credits, The Platinum Card® from American Express is difficult to maximize unless you make use of most of its statement credits.
-One such statement credit is good for fans of Uber – up to $200 Uber Cash credit, only rideshares and Uber Eats in the U.S. Every month, you receive up to $15 in Uber credits, and an extra $20 in December.
+Why we picked it: The Platinum Card® from American Express is difficult to maximize unless you make use of most of its statement credits.
+One is good for fans of Uber – you’ll get up to $200 Uber Cash credit (only for U.S. rideshares and Uber Eats).
+Every month, you receive up to $15 in Uber credits, and an extra $20 in December.